 All information will be recorded on the Individual Health care plans.
 Individual health care plans will be shared with staff via the first day back folder, induction and updates will be shared via briefing notes.
-Copies of Individual Healthcare Plans are kept on the shared area.
+Copies of Individual Healthcare Plans are kept on the shared area/student reception and also on GO4Schools in the documents section for individual students.